needle-mirror/com.unity.scripting.python/Documentation~/settings.md

 will automatically install any missing packages, and uninstall unused ones.

-Place the requirements file in `ProjectSettings/requirements.txt` in your Unity project for the Python for Unity package to find it.
+Place the requirements file in `ProjectSettings/requirements.txt` in your Unity project for the Python Scripting package to find it.

 For details on creating a requirements file and its uses, please refer to the [pip documentation](https://pip.pypa.io/en/stable/user_guide/#requirements-files).